 While you can manage all transactions from your international payments account, it can be simpler to manage many aspects of your finances from a local account.
-There are two different types of account, a resident and non-resident account; the principal difference relates to your tax obligations but it will depend on how much time you spend in Spain as to which you will be appropriate.
+There are two different types of accounts: a resident and non-resident account.
+The principal difference relates to your tax obligations, but it will depend on how much time you spend in Spain as to which you will be appropriate.

 What do I need to open a bank account in the Spain?

-The documents and identification that you need to open a bank account in Spain depends on the type of account you wish to open, but have similar requirements.
+The documents and identification that you need to open a bank account in Spain depends on the type of account you wish to open, as well as the policy of the bank you choose.
+However, most have similar requirements.
 For a resident account, the following items are required:

 - A valid, current passport or national identity card if you’re an EU citizen.